dayofai/dayof/apps/honoken/context/plan-db.md

    - `wallet_pass_content` (composite PK and FK to `wallet_pass`)
    - Drizzle relations for joins where useful
 2. Export wallet schema from `packages/database/schema/index.ts` and include in the shared `schema` object.
+3. Generate and apply migrations from the shared database package (Drizzle V2), targeting Neon.
-3. Update Honoken to import `db` and `schema` from `database` package and replace local schema imports/usages.
+4. Update Honoken to import `db` and `schema` from `database` package and replace local schema imports/usages.
-4. Implement ETag-on-write helpers and refactor middleware to read-only behavior.
+5. Implement ETag-on-write helpers and refactor middleware to read-only behavior.
-5. Optionally add an admin dev endpoint to trigger APNs for a pass.
+6. Optionally add an admin dev endpoint to trigger APNs for a pass.
-6. Clean up Honoken’s local schema and drizzle config linkage.
+7. Clean up Honoken’s local schema and drizzle config linkage.

 ---